crowbartools/Firebot/README.md

 ## Can I use it now?
 Nope.
 It's not yet released to the public.
 But... it will be soon!
 Once this is released it will replace BeamChatPlays.

+## License
+This code is provided under the GNU General Public License v3.0.
+This means that you're free to take the code and modify it in whatever way you like and distribute this code for any purpose.
+However, if you release it then it must be under this same license, make it open source, and provide documentation of changes made.

+Anything using this code must be open source if released.